-In 34 states in the country, your insurance company is also supposed to cover the sales tax and fees for title and registration: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Maine, Maryland, Minnesota, Mississippi, Nebraska, Nevada, New Jersey, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, Tennessee, Utah, Vermont, Virginia, Washington, West Virginia and Wisconsin.
+In 41 states in the country, your insurance company is also supposed to cover the sales tax and fees for title and registration: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin.

 Insurance Total Loss Class Action Lawsuits

 Several insurance companies have been hit with total loss class action lawsuits for failing to cover the taxes and other fees when calculating the total loss of the vehicle.

 One insurance company that has faced total loss lawsuits is GEICO.
 These lawsuits allege that the insurance company fails to pay costs associated with a total loss accident including sales tax and title transfer fees.

 Plaintiffs claim that costs such as sales tax and title transfer fees are included in GEICO insurance policies and that failure to pay these costs is a breach of contract.

 The total loss class action lawsuits argue that sales tax and other fees “are components of ‘actual cash value’ under the policy.”

 Policyholders argue that costs such as sales tax and title fees are mandatory when purchasing or leasing a replacement vehicle to replace a total loss vehicle.